 - The reimbursement cap was more than doubled to $5,500

 - Folks could now source foods from distributors and processors of local products in addition to directly from producers

 - The eligible foods were expanded to include Maine-grown protein, grains, and value-added dairy

 On paper, once again this seemed like a big win for everyone!
 But, having learned our lesson about the importance of implementation with the original Local Produce Fund, we immediately started thinking about how we could support implementation efforts.
 Working alongside Maine Farm and Sea to School Coordinator Robin Kerber, the Maine Farm to School Network, and other partners, we supported outreach efforts to publicize the changes to the fund and the amazing opportunity that it represents.

-Less than halfway through the 2021-22 school year, we’re pleased to share that our collective efforts are paying off.
-In just the first four months of the school year, 60 schools have participated in the Fund–twice the number that participated in the entirety of the 2019-20 school year–accessing nearly $67,000 in reimbursement funds.
-This translates to more than $200,000 worth of local Maine foods finding its way onto our kids’ plates!
-This number is especially impressive when you consider the ongoing pandemic and the myriad challenges and roadblocks that school nutrition programs are facing to get any food on the plate, let alone prioritizing local foods.
+Now that the first year of the new and improved Local Foods Fund is behind us, we’re pleased to share that our collective efforts paid off.
+71 districts took advantage of the program, receiving $125,210.39 in reimbursements.
+This translates to more than $375,000 worth of local Maine foods finding its way onto our kids’ plates–a 350% increase in a single year!
+This number is especially impressive when you consider the ongoing pandemic and the myriad challenges and roadblocks that school nutrition programs faced to get any food on the plate, let alone prioritizing local foods.

 We are excited to support Local Foods Fund implementation efforts moving forward and will continue to look for opportunities to further strengthen the Fund.
 Most of all, though, we’re excited that, after 16 years, we were able to play a key role in finally realizing the full potential of the Fund so that students, local producers, and schools are all able to reap the benefits.